 WMA needling may be used to treat or help treat many podiatric medical problems often with an emphasis on resolving pain and improving function.
 It is particularly useful for pain of musculoskeletal and neurological conditions relating to the lower limb.
 You are providing treatment to the actual tissue that is damaged, painful and dysfunctional as well as treating the source of referred pain into the affected area.

 A. Podiatrists clearly have the medical competencies required to insert an acupuncture needle and determine when it is medically inappropriate to do so.
 Podiatrists also have the competency to follow the appropriate course of action if an adverse event were to occur.
-Podiatrists graduate with training in skin penetration, injection techniques, minor surgical training, wound healing skills and high risk management training.
+Podiatrists graduate with training in skin penetration, injection techniques, minor surgical training, wound healing skills and lower limb high at risk management training.

 B. The practical skills can be quickly and easily learnt.
 The Practical Acupuncture for Podiatrists (PAP) workshop provides the training required to make extensive use of acupuncture techniques.

 C. There is no requirement to learn or have a belief in traditional theories.